evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   ├── TextNode
-│   │   full_match: `One of the genes, that deactivates the Vitamin D Receptor, ` │   │   inner_content: `One of the genes, that deactivates the Vitamin D Receptor, ` │   ├── LocalLinkNode
+│   │   full_match: `One of the genes, that deactivates the Vitamin D Receptor, ` │   │   inner_content: `One of the genes, that deactivates the Vitamin D Receptor, ` │   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D Receptor|can be activated 16+ ways))`
 │   │   inner_content: `Vitamin D Receptor|can be activated 16+ ways`
-│   │   page: `Vitamin D Receptor|can be activated 16+ ways`
+│   │   page: `Vitamin D Receptor`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D Receptor|can be activated 16+ ways`